nitrogen-lang/nitrogen/examples/webserver-cgi/README.md

 ## Running

-While in the `webserver` directory, run `docker-compose up`.
+While in the `webserver-cgi` directory, run `docker-compose up`.
 This will start two containers.
 One is for Nginx which exposes the server on port 8080.
 The second is an app container running fcgiwrap.
 The second container should have the Nitrogen binary.
 The Nginx container doesn't need Nitrogen.